Understanding Violence

 I work with schools to implement programs that teach emotional regulation, conflict resolution, and respect.
 I collaborate with sporting groups to promote positive behaviours, teamwork, and respect both on and off the field.

-I work with community organisations to create supportive environments that encourage a strong connection between schools, families, and local communities.
+I also work with community organisations to create supportive environments that encourage a strong connection between schools, families, and local communities.
 Together, we are building a network of support that empowers young people, educators, parents, and community members to be part of the solution.

 The journey ahead may be challenging, but I’m more determined than ever to be part of the solution.
 Together, I believe we can make a difference – for our children, our families, our schools and communities, and for the future we want to create.